-Clerestory windows are an ideal solution for bringing in natural light while maintaining a degree of privacy.
+Clerestory windows (shown above) are an ideal solution for bringing in natural light while maintaining a degree of privacy.
 These high-level windows can be put to good use in solving issues, such as overlooking in new extensions (a particularly useful device to help with planning permission applications), and are a great feature for drawing the eye upwards.

 2. Structural Glazing

 For contemporary extensions, introducing structural glazing into the design can turn what would be a standard room with minimal daylight into a bright, light-filled space.
 Whether you specify a glass ceiling, wrap-around corner glazing, or go for full-height glass walls, you will benefit from plenty of daylight and maximise on the views.

 3. Glazed Gables

 An excellent means of introducing light from above is to utilise the space within the gable by filling it with glazing.
 This design feature can make for a great focal point both internally and externally, and can be adopted in traditional schemes, as well as more contemporary homes with large expanses of frameless glazing.
 Combining with timber is a good idea (think oak frame structures and timber-clad ceilings, as here in this extension to a Listed cottage), as the material softens large areas of glazing.

 An often overlooked feature in the home, the staircase can play a big role in the way light moves between the changing levels.
 Whether you opt for a rising, helical or zig-zag design, choosing open treads will give a greater sense of space and allow light to trickle down.
 Combine with a glazed ceiling (as here, in this extension scheme designed by AR Design) or rooflight above to maximise natural light.
 Better still, selecting a glass balustrade will bring added wow factor.